HussainHomeWork/ICS344-PROJECT-TEAM-10/phase_1/attack.md

 # Metasploit Exploitation

-This document outlines the process of exploiting the IIS FTP service on Metasploitable3 using the Metasploit Framework.
+This document outlines the process of exploiting a **ProFTPD 1.3.5** server on Metasploitable3 using the `proftpd_modcopy_exec` exploit in Metasploit.

 ## Exploitation Steps

 ### 1. Starting Metasploit Framework

-Started the Metasploit Console:
+Launched the Metasploit Console:

 ```bash
 msfconsole